teji-vgd/vgd-admin/docs/spring25/facility/computer-setup.md

 ## Zoom Configuration

 Each student is expected to join the Zoom room on their individual computer (i.e., NOT one Zoom setup per classroom on a projector).
-  - **Reason:** Students need to be able to share their screen so the teaching staff can help them debug their code.
+  - **Reason:** Students need to be able to share their screen so the teaching staff can help them debug their code and have face-to-face interactions with their instructors.

 The teaching staff has already configured the Zoom classroom to disable Private Chat and to have a Waiting Room (i.e., the classroom will not be publicly available, we will manually admit each student).